-If you’ve identified a market to get into with an idea you have and you’ve decided to go ahead with your start-up, firstly you need to know that a very challenging journey lies ahead.
+Now that you have identified a market to get into with an idea you have and decided to go ahead with your start-up along with all your financial planning, you might have to brace yourself for a challenging journey ahead.
 I don’t say this to discourage you, along with pointing out the stats which suggest that the odds are stacked against your success, but rather just to drive home just how challenging the journey ahead is all set to be.
 Secondly, you’ve come to the right place if you’re looking for ways through which to fund your start up, simply because here you’re reading the content of someone who has some practical experience in the financial sector.

 So what are your options as far as funding goes?